kyco/jquery.kyco.googleplusfeed2/README.md

 	profileImageSize: 50,

 Image size of the profile image, max size is 250.
 Also adjust CSS if changing the default.

+	sort: 'asc',

+Sort order of the posts by date.
+Default is 'asc' (i.e. latest posts first) can be set to 'desc'.

 	lang: 'en'